THE DEMOCRATIC REVOLUTION

 1 The history of idea of democracy

-‘We, the people’ will decide for ourselves; self determination, democracy has the lasting attraction of freedom; oppressive Bishops, tyrannical Princes, dictatorial Generals and even errant bureaucratic majorities threaten our autonomy.
+‘We, the people’ will decide for ourselves; self determination, democracy has the lasting attraction of freedom; oppressive Bishops, tyrannical Princes, dictatorial Generals and corrupt bureaucratic majorities threaten our autonomy.

 However the history of democracy has been fraught with difficulties, there has been trajectory of ideas and experiments which has required constant refinement.